-- If you have answered yes, please answer the three questions below: - (i) Were the replacements the same shape and type as the ones you replaced? - (ii) Did this work involve any changes to the window or door openings? - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):
+If you have answered yes, please answer the three questions below:

+(i) Were the replacements the same shape and type as the ones you replaced?
+Yes windows and doors replaced in 1996

+(ii) Did this work involve any changes to the window or door openings?

+(iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):